kirillk77/whisper2cyanite/README.md

 `--disable-metric-store`

-Disable writing to the metric store
+Disable writing to the metric store.

 #### `disable-path-store`

 `--disable-path-store`

-Disable writing to the path store
+Disable writing to the path store.

 #### `disable-progress`